Pest Identification: Crickets In Tennessee

 Field Crickets in Tennessee

 The sound of field crickets chirping through the night can be soothing, but not when they are in your home.
-Field crickets are more destructive pests to farmers as they can destroy crops in large numbers, but they can be a nuisance to Tennessee homeowners, as well.
+They are more destructive pests to farmers as they can destroy crops in large numbers, but they can be a nuisance to Tennessee homeowners, as well.
 Since crickets are more active at night, it’s not uncommon for people to report being kept up by a chirping cricket that got trapped in their home.
-Field crickets can damage fabrics and even rubber but are more annoying than they are harmful.
+These pests can damage fabrics and even rubber but are more annoying than they are harmful.
 If you’re still interested in evicting your noisy roommate, read more about how you can prevent large field cricket populations in and around your home with U.S. Pest.

 House Crickets in Tennessee

 Unlike other crickets you’ll find in Tennessee, house crickets blur the line between occasional and common pests.
 As their name suggests house crickets can often be found inside your home during the day.
-House crickets are one of the few cricket species that can live inside your home indefinitely.
+They are one of the few cricket species that can live inside your home indefinitely.
 If an infestation is allowed to get too out of hand, you can find these pests in your laundry and even your pantry.
 Learn how to identify and stop the threat of a house cricket infestation.

 Mole Crickets in Tennessee